11 November 2021

 • Escaped variables are still known to be assigned/unassigned rather than unknown, allowing for many optimizations to still work on them., esp. for immutable value

-• Enhanced auto-format for rest documents, bullet list spacing is now consistent and spelling of organisational is unified automatically.
+• Enhanced auto-format for rest documents, bullet list spacing is now consistent and spelling of organizational is unified automatically.

 • Moved icon conversion functionality to separate module, so it can be reused for other platforms more easily.